Geobuddy/Crime-Dashboard/README.md

 ## Graphical User Interface

+The graphical user interface is an interactive component that enables the interaction between an electronic device and a user. **Figure 1** shows the implementation of a user-friendly graphical interface intended to enhance the user experience (UX).
+The main components of the interface are highlighted in red boxes.
+These are the sidebar comprising the filtering parameters (e.g. Offence Group and Dates), a map and collapsible buttons that display graphs when clicked.

 <img width="1440" alt="Screenshot 2019-08-20 at 10 46 12" src="https://user-images.githubusercontent.com/41435578/64069299-1216c980-cc3f-11e9-9d1e-6de3b87cd25c.png">

 **Figure 1:** Chicago Crime Dashboard graphical user interface.

 ## Visualisation
+In this project, we have used Open Street Map (OSM) and Carto DB basemaps which can be displayed by check the according box in the leaflet layer control located on the top right corner of the map.
+The basemaps can be overlain by three distinct mapping layers.
+Three distinct mapping visualisation techniques were adopted, a choropleth map **Figure 2**, a heatmap **Figure 3** and a cluster map **Figure 4**.
+A mouse pointing highlight function is available in the choropleth map enabling the user to visualise information dynamically about the chosen community area.
+This information is displayed in an information box located on the top right corner of the map.

 <img width="1440" alt="Screenshot 2019-08-20 at 10 46 12" src="https://user-images.githubusercontent.com/41435578/64069311-3f637780-cc3f-11e9-95f8-c95b4b5a67a7.png">